Add this URL to your Eclipse Installation to reach this Solution's Update Site.

 Vrapper tries to offer Eclipse users the best of both worlds.

-Our update site has optional Vrapper extensions which aren't installed by default via the Eclipse Marketplace.
+Our update site also has optional Vrapper extensions which are not available via the Marketplace.
 They include additional support for programming languages and ports of various vimscripts.

 Specifically, they are:

 * Split Editor commands (requires Eclipse 4+)

 * Python extensions (requires PyDev)